1unar-Eclipse/EventLogger/README.md

 To-do:
  - Format timestamps by user's timezone
- - Ability to split events by file
+ - Ability to split events by file (suggested by Plextora)

+This plugin was made using the plugin template found [here](https://github.com/LatiteScripting/Template).